Article | October 14, 2020

 California Sheet Metal Contractor Keeps Business Going During Coronavirus Pandemic

-"Although the coronavirus pandemic has caused some sheet metal operations to stop in their tracks, Western Allied Mechanical isn’t one of them."
+The Coronavirus pandemic has caused some sheet metal operations to stop in their tracks, Western Allied Mechanical isn’t one of them.

 In Menlo Park, California, sheet metal fabrication is continuing with business as usual.